1924 : TOURS & VISITS

 August continued ...

-Although this whole area were tea plantations, all of the tea went for export, and only coffee was offered at all of the stops.
+Although this whole area consisted mainly of tea plantations, all of the tea produced went for export, and only coffee was offered at all of the stops.
 Baba consumed nothing the whole way.
 They reached Kellar (Kalla) station after trekking for 16 miles ( 26 kms) and they covered the remaining 5 miles (8 kms) by train to Metropalayam.

-They returned to Madras by train without incident arriving 8:30am of 8th August.
+They returned to Madras by train without incident arriving at 8:30am on 8th August.

 After arriving, they stayed in one of the traveller's hotels.
 One of the men travelling with Meher Baba- Baily Irani, said he had enough and was sent back to Poona with some excess luggage by train.

-The other 3 men went with Baba to the Central Madras Railway Station in the 9th and departed at 8am.
+The other 3 men went with Baba to the Central Madras Railway Station on the 9th and departing at 8am.
 The men were Padri, Beheramji & Gustadji.

 RD p.357-8